Effective date: 19/10/2022

 If you feel there is an error of fact on your health record held by us, you can contact us.
 If we agree the information is incorrect, the alteration will be made.
 If we are not satisfied the information is factually incorrect, a note will be made of the information you consider is inaccurate.
 You will be notified of either the correction or the note.

-Data protection law also includes the right to data portability and to make other requests to seek to erase, object to and restrict personal data processing where certain limited grounds apply.
-Note however that data processed for health/treatment and legal purposes, or where other legitimate grounds for the processing apply, are examples of circumstances where some of these rights can be restricted or not apply in practice.
+Data protection law also includes the right to data portability and to make other requests to seek to erase, object to and restrict Personal Data processing where certain limited grounds apply.
+Note however that Personal Data processed for health/treatment and legal purposes, or where other legitimate grounds for the processing apply, are examples of circumstances where some of these rights can be restricted or not apply in practice.
 Specifically, the right to erasure does not apply when processing is necessary for the provision of healthcare or the management of healthcare systems or service.

-If you need assistance or have an enquiry about accessing, updating or amending your records, or where applicable, about receiving or transmitting a file of the data you have provided (for example to your GP) please write to: The Chief Clinical Officer, ieso, Jeffreys Building, Cowley Road, Cambridge, CB4 0DS
+If you need assistance or have an enquiry about accessing, updating or amending your records, or where applicable, about receiving or transmitting a file of the Personal Data you have provided (for example to your GP) please contact us.

 Our complaints procedure is available on the site, and there is a link to it here.

-If you have any questions or comments about these notices, please let us know:
+If you have any questions or comments about this Privacy Notice, please let us know:

 By email: email@example.com (or for technical support questions contact our technical support team: firstname.lastname@example.org)